Supermarkets in Portugal: Which is best in 2023?

 Liquor stores in Portugal

 Alcoholic beverages are only typically sold at designated establishments called "adega" or "casa de bebidas" in Portugal, where the government regulates their sale.
 These businesses are allowed to sell wine, beer, spirits, and other alcoholic drinks.
-Sociedade Central de Cervejas e Bebidas (Central de Bebidas), which is owned by the government, is in charge of making, distributing, and selling alcoholic drinks in Portugal.
+In Portugal, the government-owned Sociedade Central de Cervejas e Bebidas (Central de Bebidas) is in charge of producing, distributing, and selling alcoholic beverages.

 Adega Cooperativa is the name of a chain of liquor stores run by Central de Bebidas that offers a variety of alcoholic beverages, including Portuguese wines, beers, and spirits.
-These shops are supplemented by Portuguese independent liquor stores that sell a variety of alcoholic beverages.
+Portuguese independent liquor stores that sell a variety of alcoholic beverages complement these shops.
 Typically open from Monday through Saturday, these businesses' hours might change based on the particular location and store.

 Some businesses could open later on Fridays or close on Sundays.
 It's crucial to remember that selling alcohol to minors in Portugal is prohibited.